fernandocastor/fernandocastor.github.io/_posts/2016-04-29-the-many-flavors-of-swift-error-handling.markdown

 }
 {% endhighlight %}

-To use the class definitions above, the only change that needs to be applied to the ``readFromFile`` function is that the ``IOError.`` prefix can be removed from the line that throws the error.
+To use the class definitions above, the only change that needs to be applied to the ``readFromFile`` function is that the ``IOError.`` prefix must be removed from the line that throws the error.
 This is necessary because ``FileNotFound`` is now a full-fledged type, instead of just an enumeration case for ``IOError``.
 For function ``processText``, modifications are necessary because Swift does not know, by default, how to pattern match on values that are instances of classes.
 However, it is also possible to capture errors by type in Swift, more similarly to how it's done in Java and C#.
 Nevertheless, it is important to bear in mind that, behind the scenes, it's still pattern matching.
 The following example is a modified version of the first version of ``processText``, adapted to work with this approach:

 {% highlight swift %}